 - Add Conditional Section Merge

-- Merge Field Into Document
+- Merge Field or Related List Into Document

 Open the Template Builder

-Click the Edit Template button on the top right corner of the Document Action screen.
+From the Document Action record, click the Edit Template button on the top right corner of the Document Action screen.
 This will take you to the Template Builder, where you can add Salesforce merge field code to your Google Docs template.